National Glass Centre: Experience

 The National Glass Centre is constructed from glass and steel.
 Visitors can walk on its glass roof and look down into the centre below.
 There is a total of 3,250 square metres of glass on the roof, and it can hold 460 people on at any one time.
 Each glass panel on the roof is 6 cm thick.

 The centre contains a museum dedicated to the history of glass-making, and several galleries with changing exhibitions.
 Hot glass demonstrations provide a context for the museum's collection.
 The NGC also houses the University of Sunderland's Glass and Ceramics Department and Institute for International Research in Glass.

 A number of artists are located on site, and their work can be purchased by visitors in the glass shop.

 Since August 2006, National Glass Centre dropped its admission fee and is currently free to visit.
 Since the removal of an admission fee, the centre has seen a rapid increase in visitors.
 It has also played host to many prestigious events including the 2007 North East Tourism Awards and T4 Transmission with T-Mobile.

+Closure

+National Glass Centre closed on Friday 31 July 2026.
+However, an application has been submitted to Historic England to get the building listed, with a certificate of immunity also being submitted by the University of Sunderland.

+A planning application has been submitted to transform a former warehouse into Glassworks: Sunderland, a new home for glassmaking in the city.
+Glassworks: Sunderland is not a replacement for National Glass Centre.
+It will provide specialist facilities, workspaces, learning opportunities and business support for glassmakers and creative enterprises.The facility is proposed to open in 2028.